-Rory starts smiling.
-"Yeah, I guess so.
+Rory smiles.
+"Yeah.
+I guess so.
 I really don't have anything important to do.
 Let's go."
-She says.
-Dean grabs the rest of Rory's books off the floor and they begin to walk out of school.
+Dean grabs the box from Rory and they walk out of school.

-As they are walking down the street Dean is trying to come up with conversations to make with Rory.
+As they are walking down the sidewalk, Dean is thinking about something to say to Rory.

-"So, have you lived here all your life?"
+"So, how you lived here all your life?"
 He asks.

 "Yes.
 Well, pretty much.
 I was actually born in Hartford."